 Population growth is also an indicator of a strong real estate market.
 When people from out of state move in, the rental property market gets boosted.
 Such increases in the population of renters and employment trigger a rise in the demand for housing.
 The market entered into a phase that favors sellers and it takes many years for supply and demand to become balanced again.
 Now as a rental property owner it means that you have an opportunity to capitalize on a unique investment opportunity.

 Our picks are affordable and growing markets like Houston, Dallas, Oklahoma City, Memphis, Dallas, etc. However, it’s difficult to tell whether a given market is wise to invest in, and there is certainly no guarantee that anyone can give you.
 Timing a rental property market is also important.
 When it comes to buying rental properties, location is important but so is timing to a certain extent.
-The general rule is – Buy in a Buyer’s Market.
-Sell in a Seller’s Market.
-You should not buy near the top of the housing market cycle and see the value of your property fall and then wait a number of years for the market rise again.
+The general rule is – Buy in a Buyer's Market.
+Sell in a Seller's Market.
+You should not buy near the top of the housing market cycle and see the value of your property fall and then wait several years for the market to rise again.

 3. Buy Rental Property Using Leverage

 As important as location, location, location is to buying, so is leverage, leverage, leverage. *David Reiss, a Professor of Law at Brooklyn Law School believes understanding the mortgage market helps keep costs low and reduces market cash flow uncertainty.
 Having a mortgage can also free up cash for repairs if needed for your potential investment.
 He goes on to say consulting a professional can save you time and money.
 Caveat Emptor.
 When going for leverage to finance rental properties, no lender will lend you money with no money down, and no seller will carry a note without you putting some money down even if it’s a promise to do money in the future.